Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Preliminaries

-Such a procedure is referred to as {\em Tashkinov's augmentation algorithm} (TAA).
-We call $T'$ a {\em closure} of $T$ under $\varphi$ if it cannot grow further by using TAA (equivalently, $T'$ becomes closed).
+\begin{definition} {\rm Given a $k$-triple $(G,e, \varphi)$ and a tree-sequence $T$ with respect to $G$ and $e$, we say that a tree-sequence $(T,f,y)$ is obtained from $T$ by a {\em Tashkinov augmentation} (TA) under $\varphi$ if $\varphi(f)\in\phibar(T)$, one end $x$ of $f$ is contained in $T$, and the other end $y$ of $f$ is outside $T$.
+A {\em Tashkinov augmentation algorithm} (TAA) consists of a sequence of TAs under the same edge coloring.
+We call a tree-sequence $T'$ a {\em closure} of $T$ under $\varphi$ if $T'$ arises from $T$ by TAA and cannot grow further by TA under $\varphi$ (equivalently, $T'$ has become closed).} \end{definition}

+So a Tashkinov tree with respect to $e$ and $\varphi$ is a tree-sequence obtained from $(y_0,e,y_1)$ by TAA, where $y_0$ and $y_1$ are two ends of $e$.
 We point out that, although there might be several ways to construct a closure of $T$ under $\varphi$, the vertex set of these closures is unique.

+In the next section we shall give a detailed description of an algorithm for constructing the aforementioned extended Tashkinov trees, and present the main result of this paper, which implies Theorem~\ref{ThmGS2}.
+In view of Theorem \ref{egraph2}, to prove Conjecture \ref{GS}, we may turn to finding a strongly closed elementary tree-sequence.
+Thus in our algorithm we introduce three types of extensions from a {\em closed} elementary tree-sequence $T$ (say, a closed Tashkinov tree), which has defective edges under a coloring $\varphi$ (so $T$ is not strongly closed).
+Specifically, we consider the maximum defective vertex $v$ in the order $\prec$ over all $(T,C,\varphi)$-stable colorings (here $C$ contains all colors used to construct $T$ but are not missing at vertices in $T$, so $C=\emptyset$ when $T$ is a Tashkinov tree).
+Let $f$ be a defective edge incident to $v$ under $\varphi$, with $f\in E(u,v)$ and $\varphi(f)=\delta$.

+If $T\cup \{u\}$ is elementary under all $(T,C\cup\{\delta\},\varphi)$-stable colorings, we add this edge $f$ to $T$ and extend the resulting tree-sequence using TAA.
+This first type of extensions is called series extension (SE) in our algorithm.

+Otherwise, we pick a color $\gamma$ in $\phibar(v)$; Lemma \ref{LEM:extable} guarantees the existence of a stable coloring such that $v$ is the only common vertex of a $(\gamma,\delta)$-path $P$ and $T$.
+We then perform the second type of extensions, called parallel extension (PE).
+Each PE is followed by a sequence of the third type of extensions, called revisiting extension (RE) and performed whenever possible.
+During PE, we switch colors along $P$ and apply TAA to $T$, which is no longer closed now.
+During REs, we repeatedly add an edge on some $(\gamma,\delta)$-cycle intersecting $T$ (the original $T$ before the previous PE) and apply TAA, until the vertices of all $(\gamma,\delta)$-cycles intersecting $T$ are contained in the resulting tree-sequence.
+We may view each PE and its succeeding REs as a whole, in which PE is the primary extension while REs are auxiliary extensions.

+Applying the above three extensions to closed elementary tree-sequences recursively, we shall end up with a strongly closed elementary tree-sequence, thereby proving the Goldberg-Seymour conjecture.
+The elementary property of such tree-sequences will be established in Sections 5, 6 and 7 by further developing techniques introduced in Chen and Jing \cite{GG}, which essentially allow us to prove that if the elementary property of a closed tree-sequence $T$ is preserved under adding a vertex using Algorithm 3.1, then this property can be extended even further to a closure of the resulting tree-sequence.
+To the best of our knowledge, no previous investigation has ever employed these three extensions; the weaker extension used in~\cite{GG} (see Condition R1 therein) can only lead to some partial results despite several new techniques originating from this study.